phongduong/my-portfolio/data/posts/uninitialize-git-repository.md

 rm -rf .git
 ```

 `-r` option means it will delete the folder recursively. `-f` option means forcibly delete without confirming.
-You should use this command carefully and in the correct folder.
+You should use this command carefully and in the correct repo.